Orisha Gods and Goddesses

 Her feast day is February 2; her color is dark red, and her number is nine.

-I hope you enjoyed the page on African Spiritual Art Orishas.
-If you want to read more about the orishas, please click the links below.
+I hope you enjoyed this page.
+To read more about Traditional African religions, click the links below.

 Traditional African Religions